 Summer is officially over and it’s time to make way for earlier sunsets, outdoor maintenance and transitioning your mechanical equipment.
 Have you decided when your building’s going from air conditioning to heating?
 Figuring out the exact day for a perfect transition can be tricky because of our always changing climate.
 We see warm days in September, but October can quickly turn to cold nights and frigid mornings.
 Properly transitioning the temperature of your mechanical equipment is not only important for your residents comfort but for the lifespan of your equipment.
 When cool air is left on too long residents can place added stress on their mechanical equipment by improperly setting their in suite thermostats too warm.
 Additional unit stress on an aging building’s mechanical equipment that may not be receiving adequate maintenance or may have an issue that needs addressing can lead to unavoidable, costly repairs.
 No two building are identical – figuring out the right time for your building to transition from cool to heat is very important for saving money, ensuring your residents are comfortable and maintaining your common areas.

 At Certified Building Systems we like to provide our clients with the knowledge to make educated decisions regarding the individual nature of their buildings.
 Beyond providing great service and knowledgeable recommendations, our information comes from a personal place as suite owners and board members.
-If you’re having trouble figuring out the perfect time to transition your mechanical equipment have a look at our recommendations below.
+If you’re having trouble figuring out the perfect time to transition your mechanical equipment, have a look at our recommendations below.

-Consider the number of residents in your building
+Consider the number of residents in your building.

 If you manage a larger building or complex chances are you have a larger resident portfolio and are utilizing the common areas more so than a smaller building with less amenities.
 Common areas such as the gym, lobby, rec room or movie theater require good heating/cooling control because people are regularly using them.
 Just like their suite, tenants want these amenities to be comfortable throughout every season.
-Before transitioning from cool to heat consider the following,
+Before transitioning from cool to heat consider the following

 - Notifying your residents in advance of the date of transition.